Halo 👋, selamat datang di Nakamura Study Japan! Ada yang bisa saya bantu hari ini?

 After being accepted, visa processing, flight tickets, and accommodation arrangements will be completed before departure.

-Due to the shortage of local caregivers has become a pressing issue in Japan.
-To address this, the Japanese government has opened opportunities for foreign workers through the Specified Skilled Worker (SSW) visa program.
-This visa allows international caregivers to work legally in Japan for up to five years, with the same rights, salaries, and benefits as Japanese staff.
+Due to the shortage of local civil construction workers becoming a pressing issue in Japan, the Japanese government has opened opportunities for foreign workers through the Specified Skilled Worker (SSW) visa program.
+This visa allows international construction workers to work legally in Japan for up to five years, with the same rights, salaries, and benefits as Japanese staff.

 Yes, Japanese ability is required.
 For Tokutei Ginou, a minimum of JLPT N4 or JFT A2 is needed; for Gijinkoku, at least JLPT N2.
 You can study Japanese through Nakamura Study Japan’s language courses before applying.